-The Lafayette Building was located on a triangular lot bordered by West Lafayette Boulevard, Michigan Avenue and Shelby Street in downtown Detroit, Michigan.
-Constructed in 1923-24, 1 2 3 the Lafayette was closed in 1997 and demolished in 2009-10.
+The Lafayette Building was located on a triangular lot bordered by West Lafayette Boulevard, Michigan Avenue, and Shelby Street in downtown Detroit, Michigan.
+Constructed in 1923-24, 1 2 3 the Lafayette closed in 1997 and demolished in 2009-10.

-The Lafayette Building was designed by C. Howard Crane in the Neo-Classical style and constructed by the partnership of George G. Epstean and Julius Herman to serve as a speculative high-end office tower.
-8 Crane had earlier designed the Fox Theatre, the Opera House and Orchestra Hall.
+The Lafayette Building was designed by C. Howard Crane in the Neo-Classical style, and constructed by the partnership of George G. Epstean and Julius Herman to serve as a speculative high-end office tower.
+8 Crane had earlier designed the Fox Theatre, Opera House, and Orchestra Hall.

-Prior to its completion, the lot the building was situated on was home to the Bressler Block that was owned by Charles Bressler and composed of smaller commercial structures, including the Detroit Book Exchange.
+Before its completion, the lot the building was situated on was home to the Bressler Block that was owned by Charles Bressler and composed of smaller commercial structures, including the Detroit Book Exchange.
 6 The properties were purchased by the Edsel Ford family in 1910 and leased until 1917.

-The layout of the structure, in a V-shape, allowed natural light to filter into the building from several angles.
-1 2 3 The interior was lavish, with a marble interior accented with bronze fixtures and black-walnut walls on the first floor.
+The layout of the V-shaped structure allowed natural light to filter into the building from several angles.
+1 2 3 The interior was lavish, with black-walnut walls on the first floor, and marble walls accented with bronze fixtures elsewhere.
 1 3 Two marble drinking fountains were located on each floor.
 There were seven high-speed elevators, arranged in circular tiers, that opened up into a large lobby.

-The Lafayette was closed in 1997 after years of decline.
+The Lafayette closed in 1997 after years of decline.
 1 2 3 7 Little maintenance work had been conducted since the tenants were given initial eviction notices in 1991.
 4

-On December 15, 2005, the Peebles Atlantic Development Corporation of Florida announced that the Lafayette would be restored into 125 residential condominiums and first-floor retail at a cost of $40 million.
-8 Work was slated to begin in 2006 and wrap up a year later.
+On December 15, 2005, the Peebles Atlantic Development Corporation of Florida proposed that the Lafayette would be restored into 125 residential condominiums and first-floor retail at the cost of $40 million.
+8 Work was slated to begin in 2006 and wrap up in 2007.
 The proposal was ultimately nixed after disputes arose between the developer and city.

 The city of Detroit offered the Lafayette to Quicken Loans for $1 on November 13, 2007.
-Quicken Loans was actively searching for a new headquarters, but ultimately the company chose the vacated Compuware Building elsewhere in downtown.
+At the time, Quicken Loans was actively searching for a new headquarters, but ultimately the company chose the vacated Compuware Building elsewhere in downtown.

-On December 9, 2008, the city issued a request for environmental consulting services to prepare the Lafayette for demolition.
+On December 9, 2008, the city issued a request for environmental consulting services to prepare the Lafayette for destruction.
 The Downtown Development Authority (DDA) solicited bids to demolish the building on March 26, 2009.
-7 After the deadline for the bids passed in April, Mayor Kenneth Cockrel Jr. cancelled demolition plans over public outcry.
+7 After the deadline for the submissions passed in April, Mayor Kenneth Cockrel Jr. cancelled demolition plans over public outcry.
 2

-Demolition on the Lafayette Building began in October 2009 and was completed on February 24, 2010 at 4:30 a.m. when the last of the tower was cleared.
+Demolition of the Lafayette Building began in October 2009 and was completed on February 24, 2010, at 4:30 a.m. when the last of the tower was cleared.
 1